Leadership as the Catalytic Force Behind Workforce Reengagement

 - Show interest in people by personally supporting, rewarding, and developing them.

-- Ensure people don’t leave the organisation because they feel they don’t matter.
+- Ensure people don’t leave the organization because they feel they don’t matter.

 Are you helping your leaders take action to implement the elements of engagement?

 These five elements shape and foster a culture of engagement.
-How does engagement show up in your organisation?
+How does engagement show up in your organization?